Woman and dog walking on a pet friendly trail in the desert

 Desert Dog Essential #3: Sit Pad

-On an all-day hike, you’re likely to stop and take a few breaks.
+On longer hikes, you’re likely to stop and take a few breaks.
 I always carry a small sit-pad for myself – it’s a smaller version of my Therma-Rest sleeping pad.
 And, after watching Bailey struggle to find a place to rest, I decided to throw one in for her, too.

-This may seem like overkill, but the desert is littered with rock shards and cactus needles.
+This may seem like overkill, but the desert is littered with rock shards, prickly brush, and cactus needles.
 If you’re looking forward to a leisurely lunch along the trail, bring something comfortable for your dog to lie down on.
-Even an old blanket will do!
+It’s a small investment to make everyone’s day more enjoyable.

 Desert Dog Essential #4: Fine-Tooth Comb